fedediazceo/UnityAnimatorExtended/README.md

-# Unity Animator Extended
+# Unity Animator ++

 > “If you wish to make an apple pie from scratch, you must first invent the universe.”
 > — Carl Sagan

 Simply put, I wanted animator transition route nodes.
 That's all I needed.
 But in order to get that, I had to re-create (almost) the entire animator window...

-**Animator Extended** is a single-file Unity editor tool that rebuilds the Animator graph experience with a practical goal: add transition reroutes, add transition parameter copy.
+**Animator ++** is a single-file Unity editor tool that rebuilds the Animator graph experience with a practical goal: add transition reroutes, add transition parameter copy.

 It does not try to replace Mecanim.
 Just tries to add a simple thing that hasn't been added in decades